-Spain has been a family holiday staple since the 1960s when Britain first laid eyes on the amazing Costa Blanca, booked flights and never looked back.
+Spain has been a family-holiday staple since the 1960s, when Britain first laid eyes on the amazing Costa Blanca, booked flights and never looked back.

-But that’s Spain: just when you think it can’t surprise, it up and delights with something completely new, unexpected and only perfect for families.
+But that’s Spain: just when you think it can’t surprise, it up and delights with something completely new, unexpected and perfect for families.

 Spain has 15 National Parks.
-Teide on Tenerife is the largest and most visited and Picos de Europa in northern Spain is a UNESCO Bio-Sphere.
+Teide on Tenerife is the largest and most visited, and Picos de Europa in northern Spain is a UNESCO Biosphere.

 From the eastern Algarve border almost all the way to Murcia, Andalusia is magnificent.
 It’s home territory to the gentle Costa de la Luz and the legendary Costa del Sol.
 Ancient and magical Ronda is up in the mountains.
 Historic Cadiz and Malaga are on the coast.
 And, away from the blue sea and golden sands, kids can be enchanted by Moorish Granada and thrilling Seville.
-Best for beaches, all-inclusive family resorts, sugar-cube mountain villages and spectacular Sierra.
+Best for beaches, all-inclusive family resorts, sugar-cube mountain villages and spectacular sierras.

 Cities are easy: Spain has some of Europe’s best urban transport networks and fast inter-city train services.
-For coast and country hire a car.
-Touring round regions is irresistible and, if you’re in the south in summer, you can always escape to the cool of the mountains when it’s too hot by the sea.
+For coast and country, hire a car.
+Touring regions is irresistible and, if you’re in the south in summer, you can always escape to the cool of the mountains when it’s too hot by the sea.